Yazwh0/BitMagic.Documentation/Debugger/Layer Viewer.md

 ## How To Open

-To open the view, open the command palette and select `BitMagic: Open the Layer View`.
+To open the view, open the command palette and select `BitMagic: Open The Layer View`.
 Consult the VSCode [documentation](https://code.visualstudio.com/api/extension-guides/command) on how to customise access to that and other commands.

 The Update button will refresh all the 6 windows, while doing so with the automatically update checked box set will update the displays in real time.
 Please note there is not frame control on this view, so there might be tearing or similar artifacts not present on the actual hardware.
 For a perfect view, pause the emulation and click Update.